 What’s holding you back from adopting a hybrid model?

-Cloud can actually simplify IT for many organisations, firstly by minimising the amount of hardware requiring management and maintenance and secondly, by connecting multiple customers to their preferred public cloud offering or connect a single customer to multiple clouds.
+On the contrary, colocated hybrid cloud can actually simplify IT for many enterprises.
+Not only does it minimise the amount of hardware the IT team needs to manage and maintain, it also connects multiple customers to their preferred public cloud offering or connects a single customer to multiple clouds.